sushi2k/simpletcp/README.md

 # simpleTCP
 simpleTCP is a minimal non-blocking TCP server written for Python 3.
+Check out [the Wiki](https://github.com/gragas/simpletcp/wiki) to see what's new.

 ### Installation